I think we should use “method”, in Rust, to refer specifically to associated functions which would be object safe if put in a trait.

 object oriented paradigm for.

-doesn’t care much what the datatype it’s called on is,
+double_count doesn’t care much what the datatype it’s called on is,

-so long as it implements Increment
+so long as it implements Increment.

-The compiler will generate one version of double_count
+The compiler will generate one version of double_count that works for

-s in a process known as
+Counters and one that works for Turnstyles in a process known as

 monomorphization.